ut-parla/Parla.py/README.md

 Parla is available as a conda package.
 A docker image with the conda package already set up is also available.
 Parla requires Python 3.7, numpy, cupy, scipy, and numba (currently needed only for the examples)

-The docker image is available at insertinterestingnamehere/parla on dockerhub.

 To use the conda package, you must first install miniconda.
 To install miniconda you can follow the detailed instructions available at [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
 Abbreviated instructions are included here.